 Kicking off with an ode to Tobe Hooper’s The Texas Chainsaw Massacre, Strange Darling reveals its premise in slow opening scrawl hinting at a horrifying murder spree committed by one of America’s worst serial killers.
 From there we’re introduced to Willa Fitzgerald’s terminally distraught but superbly savvy ‘The Lady’ who is being ruthlessly pursued by a viciously focused Kyle Gallner, here playing ‘The Demon’.

-From there the films yo-yo’s between 6 chapters, cheekily throwing chronology to the wind in order to keep its narrative cards close to the chest.
+From there the film yo-yo’s between 6 chapters, cheekily throwing chronology to the wind in order to keep its narrative cards close to the chest.
 It’s a brave move, out-of-synch chronology can be a twisty self-indulgent way to over-complicate a dull affair but in Mollner’s hands it’s a finely tuned method of building tension and landing some absolutely exquisite reveals.
 For a cat and mouse thriller, Strange Darling operates beyond its brief, turning something potentially simple, but wildly entertaining, into a kind of cerebral pulp artifact.
 It’s got weight to it, a heft and mischievous twinkle that you could trace right back to Hitchcock.

 That weight doesn’t just come from twists, turns, and pulpy accoutrements, Mollner’s film is as gorgeous as it is visceral, as action packed as it is insidiously tense.
 It’s a perfectly balanced film that never gives up one thing for the other.
 Each act offers itself almost as a short film, a vignette into this nuts story.
 The lurid colouring, stark primary colours over choice sequences, helps separate those sequences and underline switches in tone or mood.